To understand the conventional narrative often told about how to address the affordable housing crisis, check out THE

 Real Estate as a Domestic Tax Shelter

 Passive income and capital gains can be sheltered from taxation by donating to non-profit organizations, purchasing Low Income Housing Tax Credits, and owning and investing in real estate.
 If those individuals and corporations capable of navigating the US Tax Code will avoid paying taxes, who will end up paying for increased affordable housing funding?
 The incomes of wage earners and salaried workers would need to be taxed in order to generate enough revenue to pay for the subsidies required to make housing both profitable for real estate professionals and affordable to low-income families.

 In 2017, President Trump’s Tax Cuts and Jobs Act limited the Home Equity Interest Deduction and Property Tax Deduction, and capped the size of mortgages with Interest Deductions.
 With many homeowners impacted by these changes, is it politically desirable, or even feasible, to raise additional income tax revenue from living wage workers in order to subsidize valuable real estate assets?

 Is there political will to reform the tax policies that allow capital gains and passive income to be sheltered from taxation through real estate?
 If the tax advantages of investing in real estate are removed, what is the likelier outcome: investing in real estate will remain constant and capital gains and income tax revenue with increase, or investing in real estate will decrease and tax revenue with remain neutral?
 If it would lead to divestment from real estate, would this contribute to further housing shortages?

-Should we continue the private market approach to affordable housing by taxing workers’ wages and salaries in order to subsidize developers’ tax-exempt real estate investment income?
+Should we continue an approach to housing affordability that relies on taxing workers’ wages and salaries in order to subsidize developers’ tax-exempt real estate investment income?

 Public and Private Authoritarian Development